 Those admitted students who have received a degree in China will not submit the usual official transcripts.
 Instead, they must have their degrees verified by the China Academic Degrees and Graduate Education Development Center (CDGDC).
-All verification reports must be sent to UC directly by the CDGDC to be considered official, and no other verification will be accepted.
+For admissions review purposes (during the application process only), these students will apply with unofficial transcripts and translations like all other applicants.

 Students who have completed coursework in China but not received a degree will not be required to submit verification through the CDGDC.